-We all have the right to be treated with fairness and dignity.
-We all have the right to learn and work in a safe, respectful and supportive school environment that values diversity - an environment free from bullying, harassment, discrimination and violence.
+We all have the right to be treated with fairness and dignity, to learn and work in a safe, respectful and supportive school environment that values diversity and is free from

 - Headspace website.

 - Kids Helpline website

 The Safe and Supportive Schools policy